-Theories with the above characteristics have been successfully constructed, being the so called GRW theory the first in its kind [17, 18].
-Therefore, GRW, along with later variations and refinements, constitute viable alternatives to the standard interpretation, (experiments that discriminate between the two are possible in principle but, for the moment, beyond technological possibilities).
+Theories with the above characteristics have been successfully constructed.
+The first to suggest the idea of dynamical collapse seem to have been Bohm and Bub [9].
+Later, in [37, 38], Pearle introduced a stochastically driven modified Schrodinger equation.
+Some problems with Pearle's proposal where then solved by Ghirardi, Rimini and Weber (GRW) in [26, 27].
+Since then, these models, along with later variations and refinements, constitute viable alternatives to the standard interpretation, (experiments that discriminate between the two are possible in principle but, for the moment, beyond technological possibilities; see [5] and references therein for possible tests of collapse models and on constrains on their parameters).
 The main drawback with these models, however, rests in their non-relativistic nature.
 This is of course a substantial problem on its own but it appears even more debilitating with applications to cosmology or quantum gravity in mind.
-Luckily for us, recently the first fully relativistic formulations of objective collapse have been successfully constructed [36, 4], allowing for the objective collapse program to be taken seriously for the applications considered in this paper.
+Luckily for us, recently the first fully relativistic formulations of objective collapse have been successfully constructed [49, 6], allowing for the objective collapse program to be taken seriously for the applications considered in this paper.

-The original GRW model [18] modifies the standard quantum mechanical unitary dynamics to construct a single law which governs all physical processes, micro and macro.
+The original GRW model [27] modifies the standard quantum mechanical unitary dynamics to construct a single law which governs all physical processes, micro and macro.
 Furthermore, it assures that the micro-macro interactions (like those taking place in measurement processes) lead to collapses, disallowing as a consequence superpositions of macroscopic objects.
 In order to do so, GRW introduces spontaneous processes that occur at the microscopic level that tend to suppress superpositions of differently localized states.
 In more detail, it proposes that each elementary particle suffers, at random times, sudden localization processes around appropriate positions.
-Then, for a system of N distinguishable particles with wave-function $\psi(\mathbf{q}1, \mathbf{q}2, ..., \mathbf{q}N)$ the i-th particle may suffer a spontaneous localization around ${\bf x}$ in which case the wave-function gets multiplied by a (appropriately normalized) Gaussian $G(\mathbf{q_i}, \mathbf{x}) = Ke^{-\frac{1}{2a}(\mathbf{q_i} - \mathbf{x})}$ , where a is a parameter of the theory which controls the localization scale.
-The probability density $P(\mathbf{x})$ for the position of the center of the Gaussian is given by $|\psi G(\mathbf{q_i}, \mathbf{x})|^2$ , which implies that there is a higher probability for localizations to occur around points where, in the standard interpretation, there is a higher probability of finding the particle.
-Finally, it is postulated that spontaneous localizations occur at random times distributed according to a Poisson distribution with mean frequency $\lambda$ .
+Then, for a system of N distinguishable particles with wave-function $\psi(\mathbf{q}1, \mathbf{q}2, ..., \mathbf{q}N)$ the i-th particle may suffer a spontaneous localization around \mathbf{x} in which case the wave-function gets multiplied by a (appropriately normalized) Gaussian $G_i(\mathbf{q_i}, \mathbf{x}) = Ke^{-\frac{1}{2a}(\mathbf{q_i} - \mathbf{x})}$, where a is a parameter of the theory which controls the localization scale.
+The probability density $P(\mathbf{x})$ for the position of the center of the Gaussian is given by the square of the norm of the state $G_i(\mathbf{q_i}, \mathbf{x}) \psi(\mathbf{q_1}, \mathbf{q_2}, ..., \mathbf{q_N})$, which implies that there is a higher probability for localizations to occur around points where. in the standard interpretation, there is a higher probability of finding the particle.
+Finally, it is postulated that spontaneous localizations occur at random times distributed according to a Poisson distribution with mean frequency λ .
 The localization process, then, tends to destroy superpositions of well localized states with centers separated by distances greater than a.